Kansas City Royals minor league players: Ben Kudrna

 Benjamin Michael Kudrna (born January 30, 2003) is an American professional baseball pitcher in the Kansas City Royals organization.

 Kudrna grew up in Overland Park, Kansas and attended Blue Valley Southwest High School.
-As a senior, Kudrna was named the Gatorade Kansas Baseball Player of the Year and the Class 5A Pitcher of the Year after he went 9-1 on the mound with a 0.99 ERA and 100 strikeouts and 11 walks in 57 1/3 innings pitched.
+As a senior, Kudrna was named the Gatorade Kansas Baseball Player of the Year and the Class 5A Pitcher of the Year after he went 9–1 on the mound with a 0.99 ERA and 100 strikeouts and 11 walks in 57 1/3 innings pitched.
 Kudrna committed to play college baseball at Louisiana State prior to signing with the Royals.

 Kudrna was selected in the 2nd round of the 2021 MLB draft by the Kansas City Royals.
 He signed with the team on July 19, 2021, and received a $3 million signing bonus.
 Kudrna began the 2022 season in extended spring training before being assigned to the Columbia Fireflies of the Single-A Carolina League.

-Alec Marsh
+Hunter Owen

-Alec Tylar Michael Marsh (born May 14, 1998) is an American professional baseball pitcher in the Kansas City Royals organization.
+Hunter Scot Owen (born January 30, 2002) is an American baseball pitcher in the Kansas City Royals organization.

-Marsh was born and grew up in Milwaukee, Wisconsin and attended Ronald Wilson Reagan College Preparatory High School.